jganzabal/mercadopago-android/README.md

 ## Integration

 First, you need a publishable key to collect a token.
-Send an email to developers@mercadopago.com to ask for your public key.
+Send an e-mail to developers@mercadopago.com with your user and your test users e-mails in order to request the public_key which will identify you when submitting credit card data to our system.

 Once you have it: